- About Us

 KVC Missouri & St. Louis Children’s Hospital Joint Venture

 St. Louis Children’s Hospital and KVC Missouri have announced a new joint venture to address the children’s mental health crisis together.
-The plan, as envisioned, would replace aging buildings on KVC Missouri’s Webster Groves campus with a new world-class children’s behavioral health hospital and an outpatient treatment center.
-This secure inpatient hospital will replace the less secure residential treatment program for which the campus is currently licensed, bringing safety improvements that benefit both children and neighbors.
+The partners are creating a new world-class children’s behavioral health hospital and outpatient treatment center on KVC Missouri’s Webster Groves campus.
+This secure inpatient hospital will replace the less secure residential treatment program for which the campus is licensed, bringing safety improvements that benefit both children and neighbors.

 We’ve created this page to share information and answer questions.
 If you have questions that aren’t answered below, contact NeighborComments@bjc.org.
 We aim to respond to questions within two business days.